 Durham Art Gallery prioritizes contemporary art in its many forms, through exhibitions and programs that explore the complexity of the contemporary experience while also foregrounding reciprocity through workshops and integrated programming.
 As a regional, public art gallery we are dedicated to being an inclusive institution that facilitates community through gathering, sharing, and exchanging ideas.
 The Durham Art Gallery is committed to Anti-Racism, we practice this commitment through our organizational values: Appreciation, Gathering and Sharing, Inclusion, Inspiration, Reciprocity and Stewardship.

 What does this mean in a municipality that hosts a population of which 93% of residents self-identify as white?
-It means that this charity, the Durham At Gallery, willingly accepts the responsibility of becoming a Brave Space, actively working towards anti-racism and anti-oppression.
+It means that this charity, the Durham At Gallery, willingly accepts the responsibility of upholding a Safe Space, actively working towards anti-racism and anti-oppression.

 Today we will share how the Durham Art Gallery is contributing to change within our organization and immediate community.
 We will:

 Continue to foreground the work of and amplify the voices of IBPOC (Indigenous, Black, and People of Colour) creative practitioners, thinkers and community members

 Stand up against racial violence, discrimination and racism by calling people in and providing (un)learning resources

 Provide training for board members, docents, volunteers and employees in order to facilitate and navigate these conversations